-6.34 RECEIPT OF UNINTENDED SENSITIVE CONSUMER INFORMATION BY A DEPOSITORY FINANCIAL INSTITUTION
+6.3 RECEIPT OF UNINTENDED SENSITIVE CONSUMER INFORMATION BY A FINANCIAL INSTITUTION

-If the Depository Financial Institution or its agent receives Sensitive Consumer Information that is not intended for receipt by that Depository Financial Institution, the Depository Financial Institution must immediately notify the Financial Institution's Administrative Reserve BankARB.
+If the Financial Institution or its agent receives Sensitive Consumer Information that is not intended for receipt by that Financial Institution, the Financial Institution must immediately notify the Financial Institution's ARB.

-6.45 COSTS
+6.4 COSTS

-The Reserve Bank that triggers a Financial linstitution's obligations under Section 6.2(d) will reimburse asuch Depository Financial Institution for an appropriate allocation of the Depository Financial Institution's reasonable costs of providing notice to its Consumers pursuant tounder that Section 6.23(d) of this Circular. -The parties Reserve Bank and the Financial Institution shall negotiate agree to consult in good faith to determine an "appropriate such allocation."
+The Reserve Bank that triggers a Financial Institution's obligations under Section 6.2(d) will reimburse such Financial Institution for an appropriate allocation of the Financial Institution's reasonable costs of providing notice to its Consumers under that Section 6.2(d).
+The Reserve Bank and the Financial Institution shall negotiate in good faith to determine such allocation.